60+ years of linguistics at ANU

 Linguistics has been a key discipline of ANU for over 60 years.
 In August 2020, we will be holding an event to celebrate the role ANU has played in shaping the field of linguistics on a national and international level, and the understanding of languages of Australia and the region.
 All alumni, associates and friends of ANU linguistics are warmly invited to come to discuss their ideas about language, linguistics research and how a knowledge of linguistics can be applied to different areas of life, national debates, policy and infrastructure relating to languages.

-The conference will be run as a two-day event, 6-7 August, with an informal reception on the evening of the 5th August'.
+The conference will be run as a two-day event with an informal reception on the evening.
 As well as standard conference presentations there will be a panel discussion by ANU graduates who have pursued a career outside academia, on different career paths for linguists, a public lecture and a conference dinner.

 All ANU alumni and associates are welcome to submit abstracts.
 We will select papers from these abstracts to ensure good coverage across fields, and the inclusion of a diversity of presenters.